jvitela/recompute/README.md

 Take into account that observers are **not memoized** and using expensive equality functions would have an impact on performance.

-### createSelector(resultFunc, options = {})
+### createSelector(resultFunc, options = { cache, serialize })
-Selectors created with `createSelector` have an unlimited cache.
+Selectors created with `createSelector` have an unbounded cache size.
 This means they always store the last result matching its set of arguments.
 A selector recomputes when invoked with a different set of arguments.
-Its cache will be cleared when at least one of the observers it depends on returns a different value.
+You can manually clear its cache with the `clearCache` method (See [Testing](#testing-cache-clearing) section for details)

 ## Testing
 For a given state and input, a selector should always produce the same output.